Parul University MBA Admissions 2025

 Calculate the interest for 1 year and multiply it by the time for which interest is to be calculated.

-Compound interest is the most common interest type that we come across in our daily lives.
-It depends on both the principal and the total interest gathered before.
-When calculating the Compound Interest we add the previous interest amount with the principal and take that sum as the new principal.
+Compound interest is the most common type of interest that we encounter in our daily lives.
+It depends on both the principal and the total interest accrued so far.
+When calculating Compound Interest, we add the previous interest amount to the principal and take that sum as the new principal.

 We can understand this by following the example: